crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added the ``delimiter`` option for :ref:`copy_from` CSV files.
+The option is used to specify the character that separates columns within a row.

 - Added the ``empty_string_as_null`` option for :ref:`copy_from` CSV files.
   If the option is enabled, all column's values represented by an empty string, including a quoted empty string, are set to ``NULL``.